BlueberryMC/Blueberry/CONTRIBUTING.md

 ### Method 1
 This method works by temporarily resetting your `HEAD` to the desired commit to edit it using `git rebase`.

+> **Warning**
-> ❗ While in the middle of a rebase, you might not be able to compile the module (which means you may not be able to test changes in-game until rebase is completed).
+> While in the middle of a rebase, you might not be able to compile the module (which means you may not be able to test changes in-game until rebase is completed).

 1. cd into `Blueberry-Client`, and run `git rebase -i upstream/master`
   - If your editor does not have a "menu" at the bottom, you're probably using `vim`.